Mojib98/mojib98/README.md

 - ♑ I am creatively curious and a self-learner.
 I love exploring new technologies and currently learning new skills.
 <!-- - 🌱 I’m currently focusing on **Backend Web Development**.
  -->
- - 🌱 I’m currently exploring JAVA SE & JAVA EE.
+ - 🌱 I’m currently exploring JAVA SE , JAVA EE & Spring.
  - 😀My interest lies in Back end development and Linux.
  - 🤩New thing???Ok "I DO IT"
  - 😎Never stop learning